 This book series provides examples of:

-- Adults Are Useless: Papelucho's parents are good people, but they don't do a lot to help him.
+- Adults Are Useless - Parents as People: Papelucho's parents are good people and care for him, but they don't do a lot to help him and can't keep up with his odd trains of thoughts.

 - All Animals Are Domesticated: In Papelucho on vacation, the kid domesticates a snake.
 A SNAKE!
 And a Puma, a.k.a. a mountain lion.